Carly Stone

 Carly Stone is a Canadian film director and screenwriter.

 Personal life

 Stone was born and raised in Toronto, by parents who were immigrants from South Africa.
+She graduated from the University of Western Ontario with a Bachelor of Arts majoring in English and Writing Studies in 2011.

 She and her lawyer husband make their home in Toronto.

 Career

-Prior to directing her first feature film, The New Romantic she worked as a writer for the television series Kim's Convenience.
+Prior to directing her first feature film, The New Romantic.
+She worked as a writer for the television series Kim's Convenience.
 The New Romantic premiered in March 2018, at the South by Southwest Festival.

-Her second feature film, North of Normal, is slated to premiere at the 2022 Toronto International Film Festival.
+Her second feature film, North of Normal, premiered at the 2022 Toronto International Film Festival.